 Step 4: Explore your financing options

 After you’ve determined what you have available to spend on college expenses, extra funding may be required.
-Consider both government and private financing options, including tuition payment plans, Federal Direct PLUS loans, or a Wells Fargo Private Student Loan1.
+Consider both government and private financing options, including tuition payment plans or Federal Direct PLUS loans.

 Step 5: Know the financial aid deadlines

 As you move through your financial aid journey, keep track of important dates and deadlines.
 Unfortunately, missing essential action items and dates may result in missing out on funding or other critical payment deadlines.
 It’s best to check with your college for school-specific information.